How to Support the Skin’s Natural Balance(And Why It Matters)

 While moisturizers lock water in, hydrating toners or serums help attract water into the skin.
 Apply them on slightly damp skin before moisturizing to enhance absorption and help minimize water loss from the skin.

-If your skin feels irritated, dry, or flaky, it’s a clear sign that it needs rest.
+If your skin feels sensitive, dry, or flaky, it’s a clear sign that it needs rest.
 Pause all exfoliants such as glycolic, lactic, or salicylic acid, as well as retinoids and retinol.
 Even vitamin C serums should be avoided if they sting.
-Once the skin has fully recovered, these products can be reintroduced gradually, starting once a week and increasing only if tolerated.
+Once the skin has regained a sense of comfort and balance, these products can be reintroduced gradually, starting once a week and increasing only if tolerated.

 Protect Skin from the Environment